 Punitive damages represent a rare and unique category of damages that punishes the wrongdoer for their conduct.
 In addition to punishing the liable party, they also deter future bad behavior by the responsible party and others.
 Kentucky law does not impose a cap on punitive damages.

-At Gladstein Law Firm, Seth Gladstein knows the shock and trauma you must feel as you recover from injuries after a car accident.
+At Gladstein Law Firm, attorney Seth Gladstein knows the shock and trauma you must feel as you recover from injuries after a car accident.
 Anger may arise shortly after you realize that someone else’s negligent conduct caused your injuries.
 We understand this confusing mix of emotions and are here to help you through the process.
 You can use your emotions to energize you and provide you with a desire to pursue the justice you deserve.
 When you select Gladstein Law Firm, you are picking a firm just as passionate about your claim as you are.
+Contact us today.